lisa-lumos/Tableau/README.md

 A `data extract` is a local subset of a data source:
 - You can create extracts that contain `billions of rows` of data.
 - Can be `faster` than working with the original data, because they are usually `smaller` than the original data source.
 Generally experience `better performance` than the live connections to the original data.
-- Allow you to take advantage of `additioanl functionality` that's not available or supported by the original data, such as the ability to compute a distinct count.
+- Allow you to take advantage of `additional functionality` that's not available or supported by the original data, such as the ability to compute a distinct count.
 - Allow you to save and work with the data `locally` when the original data is not available.
 Provide `offline access`, `portable`.
 - An extract is a subset of the data, which `limits access to the remainder of the data`.
 This can aid in data security, administration, and load on workbooks.
 - When the original data changes, you need to `manually refresh` the extract.
 Extracts can be configured to be `full refresh` (default, can take long time for large extracts), replacing all of the data with what’s in the original data source, or `incremental refresh`, adding just the new rows since the previous refresh.
 An incremental refresh is only possible when you are extracting `all rows` in the database.
 For `Tableau Desktop`, you can `automate extract refreshes` using the Tableau Data Extract Command Line Utility.
 For `web authoring`, you can `schedule refresh task`s for `published` extract data sources and published workbooks that connect to extracts.